SlumberDemon/fishweb/docs/content/concepts/asgi.md

-# ASGI App
+# ASGI Apps

-ASGI apps are written in python and need a `main.py` (or other if you [configure entry](/content/reference/config#entry)).
+ASGI apps are written in Python and provide an ASGI callable called `app` in a `main.py` file.
-If `reload` isn't enabled they won't update until fishweb is restarted.
+You can also [configure the entrypoint](/content/reference/config#entry) for different project structures.

+If the [live reload](/content/concepts/reload) feature is enabled, changes to the app's folder on disk will be reflected in real-time.
+Otherwise, changes will only be visible after restarting Fishweb.

 ## Basic